dougbutner/web-4/README.md

 ## Geographic Stratification

 Across the globe, one geopolitical pattern seem to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.
-This gives us

 1. Cities (aka Towns, Commonwealths, C, etc.)
 2. Counties (aka Divisions
 3. Districts (aka States, Provinces)
 4. Nations (aka Countries, States, Republics, etc)
 5. Global

+For communication, we will consider cities as the "lowest" and global as the "highest" stratification level.

 Additionally, a community level may be added below cities to further add accuracy and usefulness.

-For the purpose of any geo-social system, geographic barriers must be defined, but do not need to operate in traditional ways.
-Traditionally, it's the existence within a certain area, such as a place of residence, that is of importance.
-When building a geo-social system, it's only necessary that each participant has declared the smallest (!!!) level of geographic stratification defined, from which the rest can be extrapolated.
+For the purpose of any geo-social system, geographic association with each actor must be defined.

+Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance.
+When building a geo-social system, it's only necessary that association is declared at the lowest level of geographic stratification, from which the rest can be extrapolated.
-GeoSocial Layers

-## Understanding Geosocial

-Natural Systems
+## Usefulness of Geo